FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 provisioning is done inside of the EAP-NOOB protocol.

 TEAP {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
-There is a server unauthenticated provisioning mode (TBD), but the inner TLS exchange requires that both end authenticate each other.
+That document provides for a server unauthenticated provisioning mode, but the inner TLS exchange requires that both end authenticate each other.
 There are ways to provision a certificate, but the peer must still authenticate itself to the server.

 ## Taxonomy of Provisioning Types